 BEST HOTEL LODGE: MACHU PICCHU PUEBLO HOTEL

 Although not your shiny, new, or modern luxury hotel, Machu Picchu Pueblo Hotel is a slice of heaven with its authentic cabañas surrounded by the lush, green cloud forest, beautiful gardens, and teeming with birdlife.
 Take a dip in the semi-natural thermal pools after your long day of hiking, or unwind in its unique Andean Sauna heated with hot stones from the river.
 After dinner (included in the rate) at its fantastic restaurant, finish the evening relaxing in front of your fireplace and toasting to your adventures.
-If staying two nights, you may also have time to take advantage of their included on-site excursions like a morning bird-watching walk around the property, learning to make Peruvian tea, or visiting their spectacled bear rehabilitation project.
+If staying two nights, you may also have time to take advantage of their included on-site excursions, such as a morning bird-watching walk around the property, learning to make Peruvian tea, or visiting their spectacled bear rehabilitation project.

 HOTEL WITH THE BEST RESTAURANT: SUMAQ